Venezuela Fast Facts

-(CNN)Here's a look at Venezuela, a country that has the world's largest proven reserves of oil.
+(CNN)Here's a look at Venezuela, an OPEC member state that has the largest proven reserves of oil in the coalition.

 About Venezuela: